grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

    ```
       .  repeat the last command
    ```
-   The command is the last _Normal Mode_ command, not _Command Mode_
+   This repeats the last _Normal Mode_ command, not _Command Mode_
-   command, that changed text,
+   command, that changed text.

    This is frequently used in conjunction with the `n` command.